-ust in case you don't already know this, one of the many joys of using an independent celebrant for your wedding ceremony is that you are able hold your wedding ceremony just about anywhere.
-Because you will have been to a registration office for a short legally binding marriage ceremony, then you will be free to have your wedding how, where and when you want to.
+Just in case you don't already know this, one of the many joys of using an independent celebrant for your wedding ceremony is that you are able hold your wedding ceremony just about anywhere.
+You can have your legally binging marraige ceremony at a registration office before or after you have your independent wedding ceremony how, where and when you want.

 You may still choose a venue licensed for marriages but you don't have to and there are so many other options open to you.